ipuldev/proslider/README.md

 The ProSlides theme is already deployed and can be accessed at the following link:

 - ProSlides Live Site: [proslider.kesug.com](http://proslider.kesug.com/)

+## Contact Form Setup

+The theme includes a contact form that can be configured to send emails via SMTP.
+Follow these steps to set up SMTP:

+1. **Install SMTP Plugin**: Install and activate the [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) plugin from the WordPress plugin repository.

+2. **Configure SMTP Settings**: Access the WP Mail SMTP settings in the WordPress admin panel and enter your SMTP server details.
+Save the settings and use the plugin’s test email feature to ensure everything is working correctly.

+3. **Add the Contact Form**: The contact form is integrated into the theme and will automatically use the SMTP settings for email functionality.

+### Managing Form Submissions

+To manage contact form submissions, you can view and handle them directly from the WordPress admin panel.
+Ensure that your form submission handling code is correctly set up to capture and process the form data.

 ## Screenshot